TRISTAN-ORF/RiboTIE/README.md

 - elegant approach with very few custom hardcoded rules for data (pre-)processing or selection.
 - use of a state-of-the-art machine learning tools (transformer networks), which are perfectly suited for the data type (a variable number of input vectors).

-## How can RIBO-former improve?
+## How can RiboTIE improve?

 This list is non-exhaustive, but rather lists low-hanging fruit.

 ### Calibration

 In line with good machine learning practice, models are not used to obtain predictions on data it is trained on.
-RIBO-former therefore trains/fine-tunes multiple models on non-overlapping folds of the transcriptome.
+RiboTIE therefore trains/fine-tunes multiple models on non-overlapping folds of the transcriptome.
 Predictions over the full transcriptome are gathered by simply merging the outputs of both models.
 As post-processing and filtering of sites of interest is done on a rank-based merit, this technique is not optimal.
 In other words, the output distributions are not necessarily aligned, where an output of 0.6 for one model is *as significant* as a 0.6 for the other model (for two-fold approaches).

 **Objective**: Apply calibration steps that seeks to improve the creation of a merged ranking when combining multiple sets of predictions from different folds of the data.